SiFli SDK RF Test Guide

 No HCI response after bt_cm uart_dut

-CONFIG_BT_RF_TEST=y is not enabled, so this command branch does not call uart_ipc_path_change
+CONFIG_BT_RF_TEST=y is not enabled, so this command branch never calls uart_ipc_path_change

-Check .config, confirm BT_RF_TEST=y; or bypass finsh and call the uart_ipc_path_change() API directly
+Check .config to confirm BT_RF_TEST=y; or bypass finsh and call the uart_ipc_path_change() API directly

-The UART is still held by the original protocol-stack thread
+The UART is still held by the original stack thread

 Close the device and unbind rx_indicate before switching

-After switching the UART, the RX thread asserts dev != NULL
+The RX thread asserts dev != NULL after the UART switch

-The calling thread returned to the main loop and accessed the device again
+The calling thread returned to its main loop and accessed the device again

 The caller must permanently suspend with rt_thread_suspend(rt_thread_self())